-6.1 The 4-year cycle of TRCG work plan from 2018 to 2021 has reached its final stages and plans for the new cycle (2022-2025/2026) were being consolidated.
+6.1 The 4-year cycle of TRCG work plan from 2018 to 2021 has reached its final stages, the research themes and training areas for the new cycle (2022-2025/2026) have been consolidated.
 Research projects and training opportunities arising from the time-bound Pilot Project under the collaboration of the Committee with the Asia-Pacific Typhoon Collaborative Research Centre (AP-TCRC) would be incorporated in the TRCG's work plan and Annual Operating Plan.

 6.2 According to TRCG 4-year plan (2018-2021), the 4th TRCG Forum and TRCG Planning Meeting was originally planned to conduct in late 2021 with the 16th IWS.

-However, due to COVID-19, the 4th TRCG Forum would be postponed to late 2022 in conjunction with the 17th IWS.
-A proposed plan can be found in Annex V. TRCG will follow up closely with AWG and TCS to work out the details of the programme and activities (e.g. invited lectures and break-out discussion sessions) for the proposed theme "Towards a typhoon resilient society".
+However, due to COVID-19, the 4th TRCG Forum has been postponed to late 2023 in conjunction with the 18th IWS (refer to para.
+3.3 above).
+A proposed plan is described in Annex V. TRCG will follow up closely with AWG and TCS to work out the details of the programme and activities (e.g. invited lectures and break-out discussion sessions) for the proposed theme "Towards a typhoon resilient society".

-6.3 Furthermore, in view of situation of COVID-19 pandemic, the next Roving Seminar hosted by Vietnam would be scheduled to Q2 2023 with a proposed theme on "Impact based forecasting".
+6.3 The next Roving Seminar would be conducted during Q2 of 2023 in Hanoi, Vietnam with the theme on "Impact based forecasting".

 6.4 TRCG will continue to support plans to have more cross-cutting training and research initiatives in consultation with the meteorology, hydrology and DRR components.
-Members are in turn encouraged to promote such initiatives through proactive involvement of the appropriate meteorological, hydrological and DRR personnel in their countries/places.
+Members are in turn encouraged to promote such initiatives through proactive involvement of the appropriate meteorological, hydrological and DRR personnel in their countries / places.

 6.5 The current arrangements in RSMC Forecasters' Training Attachment operated smoothly in the past few years and will generally be maintained.
 Starting from 2019, the self-funded participation by Members will be considered.
+For better allocation of manpower, the
-The RSMC Attachment Training will continue to be conducted during the first quarter of the year for better allocation of manpower.

-6.6 The possibility of involving hydrologists and DRR experts in RSMC Attachment Training, CMA Typhoon Forecaster Training, and TC Research Fellowship Schemes could be explored by corresponding Members.
-Moreover, training and research opportunities will be explored in collaboration with WGM, WGH, WGDRR, and WMO Training Centre in Nanjing, as well as various interested Members (and AP-TCRC in future when cooperation with the Committee would be established).
+RSMC Attachment Training will continue to be conducted during the first quarter of the year.
+The possibility of involving hydrologists and DRR experts in RSMC Attachment Training, CMA Typhoon Forecaster Training, and TC Research Fellowship Schemes could be explored by corresponding Members.
+Moreover, training and research opportunities will be explored in collaboration with WGM, WGH, WGDRR, AP-TCRC and WMO Training Centre in Nanjing as well as various interested Members if the opportunity arises.

-6.7 Review of the TRCG AOP 2021 (including the Q1 of 2022) can be found in Annex VI.
-A provisional work plan and the proposed AOP 2022 (including Q1 of 2023) are provided in Annex VII and Annex VIII respectively.
+6.6 Review of the TRCG AOP 2022 (including the Q1 of 2023) can be found in Annex VI.
+A provisional work plan and the proposed AOP of 2023 (including Q1 of 2024) are described in Annex VII and Annex VIII respectively.